 Knots are very dense, making them hard to drill and cut through.
 Study the plan to see where the screws are, and select boards with few knots in those areas.

-We used Douglas Fir for our bed posts and rails.
+We used Douglas Fir for our DIY wood bed posts and rails.
 It is a popular structural/construction lumber on the west coast.
 The wood is very stiff and strong.
 Southern Yellow Pine / Spruce Fir is also a great choice and popular on the east coast.
 Other great choices are Poplar, Ash, Oak, Alder, Birch, Cherry, and Maple.

 If you are using other species of lumber, make sure that the wood is good for structural use.
 Don’t just base on the name ‘hardwood’ or ‘softwood’.
 An example about hardwood vs softwood: Doug Fir is a softwood that is super strong, while Basswood, a hardwood, is super soft and has poor screw holding characteristics.
 Which means a rocky and squeaky bed frame!

 When we showed our DIY bed frame plan to a nice Home Depot employee, he got so excited for us, and cut most of the wood for us with great care, which made it so much easier!
 Take the plans and cut list with you ! 🙂

 4×4 posts: (2) 4×4 @ 1’2″ L, (2) 4×4 @ 4’6″ L, cut from (1) 4×4 @ 12′

 2×6 rails: (2) 2×6 @ 4’8″, (2) 2×6 @ 6’6″, cut from (2) 2×6 @ 12′

 2x4s : (2) 2×4 stringers @ 6’8″, (1) 2×4 @ 4’8 for top of headboard, cut from (1) 2×4 @ 8′, and (1) 2×4 @ 12′